-- your aural ability – including such things as melodic recognition, intervals and rhythmic work
+- undertake an aural test (including melodic recognition, intervals and rhythmic work).

-Prior to the practical audition you will be required to sit a music aptitude test, which lasts for approximately 40 minutes.
+Prior to the practical audition, the applicant will be required to sit a music aptitude test (approx. 40 minutes).

-So our staff can really begin to understand your potential your Music Scholarship application must include a reference from your current music teacher, a copy of your most recent school report and all information regarding relevant musical attainments.
+Your Music Scholarship application must include a reference from your current music teacher, a copy of your most recent school report and NAPLAN results, and all information regarding relevant musical attainments.

 A Scholarship may be withdrawn if the Headmaster is not satisfied with the diligence or conduct of the holder.
 Failure to pay fees may also lead to withdrawal.
 The School reserves the right not to award any or all of the scholarships available.
 No boy may hold more than one scholarship.